michael-spengler/hackathon-challenges-idea-collection/README.md

 ## Peer 2 Peer Enterprise
 Background info see: https://github.com/gitcoin-enterprise/peer-to-peer-enterprise .

+## Public Fund for Arweave Microtransactions
+This could be used e.g. in the context of: https://github.com/fabianriewe/github-action

 ## Nest.land & Profit Sharing Communities
 Background info - for Enterprise Context (might be helpful as an additional "go-to-market" / "community growing" experiment): https://github.com/michael-spengler/profit-sharing-communities